vinisaveg/vinisaveg/README.md

 > I am a Front-end developer, currently working at [Farfetch](https://www.farfetch.com).

 ### About Me :sunglasses:
 I'm 24.
-Studying Web Development for about 1 / half years, intending to be graduated next year.
+Studying Web Development for about 2 years, intending to be graduated next year.

 ### Passions :heartpulse:
 My family, friends, sports, eSports and obviously, technology.